 Charges for Post-Leaving Certificate courses (PLCs) operate under different rules - see our document on PLCs.

-You must also fulfil one of the following 6 criteria as regards citizenship and rights of residence in Ireland:
+You must also fulfil one of the following 6 criteria as regards nationality and immigration status in Ireland:

 You must also fulfil all of the following 3 course requirements:

 The undergraduate courses for which the free fees arrangements apply are courses in:

 Free fees do not apply to courses in private colleges, whether they have Quality and Qualifications Ireland (QQI) approval or not.
 The fact that a course is listed by the Central Applications Office (CAO) is not, in itself, enough to make it a free fees course.